-B. Professional Development for District Staff
+B. Professional Development for District Faculty and Staff

-Goal #1

-To equip every special education teacher with the instructional tools and strategies necessary to implement student Individualized Education Plans (IEPs) based on use of data-driven instruction.
+Goal #1: To equip Special Education Faculty and Staff with the instructional tools and strategies necessary to create and implement student Individualized Education Programs (IEPs) based on the use of student related data.